Aging and Reliability of Quantum Networks: Repairing components in networks

-{\it Repairing components in networks.---} Here, we consider multiplexed networks or repeater chains, where the physical connections may break down according to the models discussed above, but broken connections can be repaired.
+Here, we consider multiplexed networks or repeater chains, where the physical connections may break down according to the models discussed above, but broken connections can be repaired.
 We assume that the repairing process takes several time steps.

 Several questions can be asked in this situation.
 The first one concerns the probability that, at a given point in time, the network is functional.
-This is equivalent to asking for the average up-time.
 Second, one can ask for the probability that the entire network is broken for several consecutive time steps.
 Formally, this is related to the calculation of waiting times for entanglement generation in networks with finite memory \cite{Collins2007, praxmeyer2013reposition} and is challenging due to the complicated temporal dependencies of the model.
 In the following, however, we will develop a method to tackle this.

-We use for our calculations the following model: Each connection can break in a single time step with constant probability $p\down$, so the breaking of the connection is geometrically distributed.
-If the connection breaks, it remains non-functional for exactly $\tau$ time steps, where $\tau$ is a constant set in advance.
+We use for our calculations the following discrete instead of continuous model: Each connection can break in a single time step with constant probability $p\down$, so the breaking of the connection is geometrically distributed, which can be seen as the discrete analogue of the exponential distribution with the mean value $1/p\down$.
+If the connection now breaks, it remains non-functional for exactly $\tau$ time steps, where $\tau$ is a constant set in advance.
 After this, it is functional with probability $(1-p\down)$, but with probability $p\down$ it breaks directly again, leaving it broken for at least $2\tau$ consecutive time steps.

 Since the expectation value of a geometric distribution is given by $1/ p\down$, the connection is on average functional for $1/p\down -1$ time steps before breaking.
-The connection is thus broken on $\tau$ out of on average $1/p\down -1 + \tau$ time steps, so the average down-time of a single connection is given by $\tau/( 1/p\down -1 +\tau)$.
-For a repeater chain with $M$ edges of multiplicity $N$ this leads to an average up-time of
+The connection is thus broken on $\tau$ out of on average $1/p\down -1 + \tau$ time steps, so the average probability of a single connection to be broken is given by $\tau/( 1/p\down -1 +\tau)$.
+For a repeater chain with $M$ edges of multiplicity $N$ this leads to an average working probability of